Commencement: Completing and Beginning

 they have achieved their objective.

-transfer acceptances reported on the survey, the distribution of institutions
+193 transfer acceptances reported on the survey, the distribution

-Just over 60% of our graduates plan to work
+over 60% of our graduates plan to work full-time after graduation,

 of their MCCC coursework.

-our graduates indicated that they would recommend MCCC to others, while
+95% of our graduates indicated that they would recommend MCCC to others,

-in Prague, Czech Republic, before coming to the U.S. as an au pair in
+degree in Prague, Czech Republic, before coming to the U.S. as an

-2002.
-An Advertising Design major, she received the Sam Willig Memorial
+au pair in 2002.
+An Advertising Design major, she received the Sam

-award for excellence in Advertising Design at MCCC's Honors Convocation.
+Willig Memorial award for excellence in Advertising Design at MCCC's

 Michael Ely and Chris Knoll are co-recipients of the MCCC Funeral